 Leather goods and outerwear

-Marche, Tuscany, and Veneto leather workshops supply Prada, Tod's, Bottega Veneta, and Hermes accessories.
+Marche, Tuscany, and Veneto leather factories supply Prada, Tod's, Bottega Veneta, and Hermes accessories.
 Lamb nappa, vegetable-tanned cowhide, and exotic leathers all run here.
 LWG certification is now baseline.

 What MOQs and FOB pricing should you expect from Italian factories?

-Italian MOQs settle between 100 and 300 units per style at vetted premium factories, with 20 to 50 units possible at sub-supplier workshops that accept direct work (Textile Exchange, 2024).
+Italian MOQs settle between 100 and 300 units per style at documented premium factories, with 20 to 50 units possible at sub-supplier factories that accept direct work (OneAim Apparel internal data, 2024-2026).
 The MOQ ceiling rises sharply when specialty fabrics enter the picture.
 Mill minimums often set the true floor: Vitale Barberis Canonico cuts at 150 meters minimum on stock cloth, 300 meters on custom.

 MOQ reference table